open-data-fabric/open-data-fabric/rfcs/001-record-offsets.md

 ## Summary

-This RFC introducess new system column `offset` that represents the sequential number of the row from the beginning of the dataset.
+This RFC introduces new system column `offset` that represents the sequential number of the row from the beginning of the dataset.

 This is a **backwards incompatible change**.